-Questions may be directed to the Office of Student Accounts at firstname.lastname@example.org
+Questions regarding how a withdrawal will affect your tuition may be directed to the Bursar’s office at firstname.lastname@example.org.

-Medical Withdrawals are handled through the Counseling Center.
-If a student is looking to obtain a Medical Withdrawal, contact the Counseling Center at (912) 478-5541.
+Medical Withdrawal This request will be approved by the Counseling Center.
 Medical Withdrawals will require documentation of significant physical or psychological impairments beyond the student’s control that interfered with the student’s ability to successfully meet academic requirements.

 Military Withdrawal A student who is called to active duty to serve in the military while attending courses at Georgia Southern is eligible to receive a Military Withdrawal.
 Students receiving this type of withdrawal are withdrawn as of the cut order date of the provided military orders.
 A 100% refund is issued.
 The student will receive “WM” grades for all courses that the student is enrolled in during the semester and will not affect the student’s GPA.

 Hardship Withdrawal In the event a student faces circumstances of extreme duress beyond their control, the student may request a hardship withdrawal from the university.
 This request will be approved by the Dean of Students Office and will require documentation to substantiate the request.